nmpowell/carbon-intensity-forecast-tracking/README.md

 ![Published CI values](./data/ci_lines.png)

-The above figure shows the evolution of 24 hours' worth of time windows' forecasts.
-Each window is forecasted about 96 times in the preceeding 48 hours.
+The above figure shows the evolution of 24 hours' worth of time windows' national forecasts.
 The more recent time windows are darker blue.
+Each window is forecasted about 96 times in the preceeding 48 hours (left of the dashed line, from the fw48h endpoint).
+Right of the dashed line are a further 48 post-hoc "forecasts" and "actual" values (pt24h endpoint).

 ## Basic idea